kay-a11y/m3m3x/README.md

   -h, --help  Show this message and exit.

 Commands:
-  clean  Clean one or many FILES. init   Initialize .memex.yml and docs/_data/taxonomy.yml. new    Create docs/<folder>/YYYY-MM-DD-<slug>.md with front matter from...
+  base2img  Decode base64 images in Markdown and rewrite links to saved clean     Normalize Unicode punctuation in Markdown files for one or many FILES. init      Initialize .memex.yml and docs/_data/taxonomy.yml. new       Create docs/<folder>/YYYY-MM-DD-<slug>.md with front matter from configs.
 ```